Economy of Bangladesh: Economic depression (2022–present)

 Mohammed Saiful Alam Masud, chairman of S. Alam Group of Industries, has been accused of siphoning off foreign currency worth $234 billion from various banks in Bangladesh.

 Following the Russian invasion of Ukraine, Bangladesh experienced pressure on its foreign exchange reserves due to rising import costs; this affected the country's electricity sector which relies on imported fuel; rising import prices also contributed to inflation.
 International Monetary Fund (IMF) had forecasted Consumer Price Index (CPI) in Bangladesh to rise to 5.9% by the year 2022.
 According to the Bangladesh Bureau of Statistics, general inflation climbed to 6.17% by February 2022.

 Due to the mass uprising of July–August 2024, Bangladeshi economy witnessed a huge loss, suffering losses of over $1.2 billion as a result of the nationwide curfew and protests.
 It also resulted in a sudden sharp rise in inflation in July 2024; after momentary stabilization, inflation once again begun to increase.
 By September 2025, The general inflation rate in Bangladesh reached 10.87%, up from 9.92%.
 By 2026, Bangladeshi taka lost 43% of its value against the US dollar since 2021.
 Bangladesh had the highest consumer price in South Asia this year per Asian Development Bank's projection.

 In November 2024, the International Crisis Group (ICG) said "early signs suggest that policymakers can avoid a Sri Lanka-style economic crash" and added exchange rate reforms helped improve foreign reserves while inflation had declined from its peak, although it warned that "serious economic risks remain".
 The crisis group also said that long-term economic reform was "far longer" than the interim government's "likely lifespan", stating that the government was focused on "short-term macro-economic priorities" such as inflation, foreign reserves and economic stability.

+In January 2025, economist and Bangladesh's incumbent chief adviser, Muhammad Yunus, labelled the country's high economic growth under Sheikh Hasina's premiership as "fake".
+A committee of experts appointed by Yunus' interim government subsequently released a white paper which stated there was "strong evidence" that the Hasina government had overstated GDP growth and understated inflation, citing large inaccuracies in macroeconomic imbalances.
+The report estimated that Bangladesh's actual pre-pandemic GDP growth rate was around 3%, compared with the 7% officially reported by the Bangladesh Bureau of Statistics (BBS), implying that the country's current GDP may be roughly one-third smaller than the official BBS figure.

 In April 2025, the Trump administration imposed 37% "reciprocal" tariffs on Bangladesh, which is second highest in South Asia just after Sri Lanka (44%).
 New York Times described it a major blow particularly for the garments industry of Bangladesh.
 France24 reported that many US buyers started to halt orders in Bangladesh saying that it was too costly to bear the import tariffs for them.
 It was later lowered to 20% on 1 August.